Estimate Time7 min

 1. Plan for health care costs

-With longer life spans and medical costs that historically have risen faster than general inflation—particularly for long-term care—managing health care costs is important for retirees.
+With longer life spans and medical costs that have historically risen faster than general inflation—particularly for long-term care—managing health care costs is important for retirees.
 Retirement planning conversations should include a discussion of the impact long-term care costs have on individuals and their family’s future.

-As reported by the US Department of Health and Human Services, about 60% of those aged 65 and older will require some type of LTC services—either at home, in adult day care, in an assisted living facility, or in a traditional nursing home.1 According to the Genworth 2021 Cost of Care Survey, the average cost of a semiprivate room in a nursing home2 is about $94,900 per year, assisted living facilities3 average $54,000 per year, and home health care homemaker services4 are $59,488 a year.
+As reported by the US Department of Health and Human Services, nearly 70% of those aged 65 and older will require some type of LTC services—either at home, in adult day care, in an assisted living facility, or in a traditional nursing home.1 According to the CareScout 2024 Cost of Care Survey,2 the national median cost of a private room in a nursing home3 is about $127,750 per year, assisted living facilities4 average $70,800 per year, and home health care homemaker services5 are $75,504 per year.

-Read Viewpoints on Fidelity.com: Long-term care: Options and considerations
+To learn more, read Viewpoints on Fidelity.com: Long-term care: Options and considerations

-Read Viewpoints on Fidelity.com: 3 healthy habits for health savings accounts
+To learn more, read Viewpoints on Fidelity.com: 3 healthy habits for health savings accounts

 2. Expect to live longer

 As medical advances continue, it's quite likely that today's healthy 65-year-olds will live well into their 80s or even 90s.
-This means there's a real possibility that you may need 30 or more years of retirement income.
-And recent data suggests that longevity expectations may continue to increase.
+This means there's a real possibility that you may need 30 or more years of retirement income and recent data suggests that longevity expectations may continue to increase.
 People are living longer because they're healthy, active, and taking better care of themselves.

-Read Viewpoints on Fidelity.com: Longevity and retirement
+To learn more, read Viewpoints on Fidelity.com: Longevity and retirement

 Consider annuities: To cover your income needs, particularly your essential expenses (such as food, housing, and insurance) that aren't covered by other guaranteed income like Social Security or a pension, you may want to use some of your retirement savings to purchase an income annuity.
-It will help you create a simple and efficient stream of income payments that are guaranteed for as long as you (or you and your spouse) live.7
+It can help you create a simple and efficient stream of income payments that are guaranteed for as long as you (or you and your spouse) live.8

-Read Viewpoints on Fidelity.com: 3 keys to your retirement income plan
+To learn more, read Viewpoints on Fidelity.com: 3 keys to your retirement income plan

 3. Be prepared for inflation